gwidgets/gwty-leaflet/README.md

                 });
 ```

-Event Objects that the event can be cast to depending on the usage are:
+Event Objects that the event object can be cast to are (depending on the usage):

 - ErrorEvent
 - GeoJSONEvent